FAQ

 A.Although this treatment uses autologous cells (your own cells), as with any medical procedure, temporary symptoms such as localized swelling or redness may occur at the injection site.
 Your physician will provide detailed information about treatment-related risks and precautions during the initial consultation.

-• Q.Can individuals with existing medical conditions receive this treatment?
+• Q. Can individuals with existing medical conditions receive stem cell therapy?

 A.Yes, individuals diagnosed with conditions such as diabetes or arteriosclerosis may be suitable candidates for this therapy.
 However, individuals who are HIV-positive or currently undergoing cancer treatment are not eligible for stem cell therapy.
 Final suitability will be determined by your physician during consultation.

-• Q.Will the procedure or infusion be painful?
+• Q. Will the stem cell therapy procedure or infusion be painful?

 A.Pain perception varies from person to person.
 For the adipose tissue collection required for stem cell therapy, we perform a minor surgical procedure under local anesthesia and take extensive measures to minimize any discomfort.
 Injections and blood collection are comparable to standard medical treatments and typically cause minimal to no discomfort, similar to a regular blood test.

-• Q.Do different collection methods affect culture results?
+• Q. Do different collection methods affect stem cell therapy culture results?

 A.Generally, the method of fat tissue collection (blocking vs. suction method) does not significantly impact culture results.
 Regardless of the method chosen, we ensure rigorous management of cell condition during the culture process to achieve the target cell quantity required for your treatment.